-We’ve been talking a lot about food and how to spend less on it recently.
+Want to spend less on food?
+You’re not alone.
 Because universally about 99% of us are struggling with it.

 A couple week’s ago we wrote about how far being aware of your spending goes toward spending less, (Spoiler Alert: very far!) but you might still be making excuses.
 We talked about that last week.

 Today, it’s all about simple strategies you can put into place without upsetting your entire life, and build upon as you get more practice.

 Just in the way that we have to think ahead and give every dollar a job, we have to plan ahead and get organized with our eating.
 If everything is what-I-feel-like-right-now, you will go broke.
 (You might already know this.)
 So you have to make a plan.
 You have to have a system.
 You need to think ahead.
 On Sunday nights, pin all the meals you will make for the week on your “Dinner This Week” board.
 Or use a service like eMeals to get ahead of the week.
 Or just get crazy and write it down on a piece of paper and stick it on the fridge.
 It is all personal preference, as long as you are stepping back and taking some time to make a plan.
 So make your plan and…

 You made the plan—yay!—but now you have to implement the plan.
 So do not go to the store without building a list from your plan.
 Shop for your plan, and only for your plan.
 And if you are doing this, you should be able to….

 It is just not possible to go into the store and get one thing.
 So we add this, and that, and oh-just-one-of-those and it adds up crazy fast.
 Have you ever looked at a receipt right after you checked out, sure there must have been a mistake because there is no way it could have added up to,…. oh, yeah, I guess it did.
 Less trips, less impulse buys, and less spending overall.
 But no matter how well you plan or shop, life will happen.
 So,…